techdrag0n/clBitCrack/README.md

 ### Build dependencies

-Visual Studio 2019 (if on Windows)
+Visual Studio 2022 (if on Windows)

-For CUDA: CUDA Toolkit 10.1

 For OpenCL: An OpenCL SDK (The CUDA toolkit contains an OpenCL SDK).